Nikodermus/php-seo-stylus/README.md

 # PHP SEO Site + Stylus Boilerplate

 This is a template meant for the creation of static websites allowing component reusing and highly SEO-friendly.
+Uses Stylus as preprocessor with a design system already in place.

 ---